sreedeepEK/StockProphet/README.md

 ### Overview

 This repository contains web application for predicting the future stock prices of selected companies.
-The app utilizes uses stock price data retrieved from Yahoo Finance, performs time series forecasting using the Prophet library, and visualizes the forecasted prices and components.
+The app  uses stock price data retrieved from Yahoo Finance, performs time series forecasting using the Prophet library, and visualizes the forecasted prices and components.

 ### Features